dsoto/ENSP_330/syllabus/330-syllabus-template.md

 - Understanding of the multiple technical, social, and policy issues surrounding energy implementations

-## Homework
-Energy problems require quantitative solutions.
-You will gain practice solving simple problems about energy.
-Equally importantly, you will gain practice making your quantitative methods and reasoning clear to others.
-Your problem sets will be graded on the clarity of communication as much as the correctness of the result.

 ## Course Requirements
 This course will have two main components, quantitative analysis and critical thinking.
 In addition to learning the relevant material,